¨Paul Ryan looks like the car rental salesman who bullies you into getting full coverage.¨

 - Finding your way around can be very frustrating.
 I met someone who spent six hours in a car just looking for a way to get out of Mexico City.
 I have also met several people who were so frustrated driving around Europe between the small roads, crazy drivers, and confusing road signs that they vowed never to return.
 My father even edited a video of all the mistakes we made in trying to find our way around France by car.

-Car Rental Tips #2: Best Times to Rent a Car
+Best Reasons to Rent a Car

 Despite these apparent disadvantages, sometimes renting a car can be worthwhile.
 I would advise you to consider renting when: you: